 The Brunswick Police Department established a collision reconstruction unit in 1999.
-The purpose of the team is to assist Patrol Officers with crashes involving extensive property damage, death, or those that may involve criminal prosecution where culpability or fault must be determined.
-The unit is comprised of three officers as well as Lieutenant Thomas Garrepy and Sergeant Russ Wrede.
+The purpose of the team is to assist patrol officers with crashes involving extensive property damage, death, or those that may involve criminal prosecution where culpability or fault must be determined.

 The Collision Reconstruction Unit will also assume responsibility for certain traffic safety assignments when assigned by the Command Staff, and are actively involved with instruction of new officers at the Maine Criminal Justice Academy, as well as the Brunswick Police Department Field Training program.

 Qualifications & Training

 Officers who are assigned to the reconstruction unit have demonstrated a strong background in the crash investigation.
 Officers are selected based on a specific process, and then attend a total of 240 hours of initial training, broken down into three phases.
 The scope of the training focuses on many different aspects of crash reconstruction.

 The first phase includes a discussion of: